jdbctemplatemapper/jdbctemplatemapper/README.md

   1. One liners for CRUD.
   2. Features that help make querying of relationships less verbose.
-  3. Can be configured for the following (optional):
+  3. Auto assign properties for models:
       * auto assign created on, updated on.
       * auto assign created by, updated by using an implementation of interface IRecordOperatorResolver.
       * optimistic locking functionality for updates by configuring a version property.